JadenBresciaVillanova/local-llm/README.md

 ## About The Project

-This project is a self-hosted AI platform that allows you to run open-source large language models locally, leveraging the power of modern tools like Ollama.
-It provides a complete ecosystem from a sleek Next.js frontend to a robust FastAPI backend, all designed with absolute privacy and advanced functionality in mind.
+This project is a self-hosted AI platform that allows you to run open-source large language models locally, leveraging modern tools like Ollama.
+It provides a complete ecosystem from a Next.js frontend to a FastAPI backend, all designed with absolute privacy and advanced functionality in mind.

-The core of the platform is its powerful **Retrieval-Augmented Generation (RAG)** and **Agentic Workflow** systems.
+The core of the platform is its **Retrieval-Augmented Generation (RAG)** and **Agentic Workflow** systems.
 You can upload your own documents and have the AI use them as a knowledge base.
-A sophisticated agentic router analyzes your prompts to decide whether to use a single, efficient model for simple tasks or to orchestrate a multi-model pipeline for complex, multi-step queries that require reasoning and tool use.
+An agentic router analyzes your prompts to decide whether to use a single, efficient model for simple tasks or to orchestrate a multi-model pipeline for complex, multi-step queries that require reasoning and tool use.

 This platform serves as a powerful sandbox for exploring the capabilities of local LLMs, MLOps, and full-stack AI application development.

 ## Key Features

--   ** Intelligent Agentic Chat:** Go beyond simple Q&A. An agentic router analyzes prompt complexity and deploys specialized models for multi-step reasoning, summarization, and code generation.
+-   ** Intelligent Agentic Chat:** An agentic router analyzes prompt complexity and deploys specialized models for multi-step reasoning, summarization, and code generation.
 -   ** Retrieval-Augmented Generation (RAG):** Upload multiple documents (`.txt`, `.docx`, etc.) and select which ones the AI should use as context for its answers, turning it into a personalized knowledge expert.
--   ** Smart Context Handling:** The system intelligently decides whether to read a small file's full content for perfect accuracy or use a chunked vector search for large documents to ensure scalability.
+-   ** Smart Context Handling:** The system intelligently uses a chunked vector search for large documents to ensure scalability.
 -   ** Secure & Private:** The entire stack is self-hosted with Docker.
 Your data and conversations never leave your machine.
 User access is secured via GitHub OAuth2.
 -   ** Real-time Observability:** A full MLOps stack featuring Kafka for event logging, Prometheus for metrics, and Grafana for live dashboards provides deep insights into system performance and usage.
 -   ** Modern Full-Stack UI:** A responsive and intuitive frontend built with Next.js and Tailwind CSS, featuring dedicated pages for Chat, Document Management, Model Viewing, and Chat History.